dmagunov/snapshots.lol/apps/app/README.md

-# Snapshots.lol
+# The NFT Snapshot

-The Snapshots.lol main app, built with Next.js.
+Main app, built with Next.js.

 ### Libraries used